rutaben/swapaine-e-commerce-project/README.md

 # swapaine (development in progress)

-E-commerce (subscription) service web application.
+E-commerce (subscription based) sustainable clothes rental service web application.
 Built with JavaScript (ReactJS) & Node.js(Express).
 The client side will be rewritten in TypeScript after the first project version is completed.

 ## Description